hasinitg/PrivIdEx/README.md

 ## Next Steps:

-To run the chaincode in a full hyperledger-fabric network and to simulate the protocol via CLI interface, please follow the instructions at: https://github.com/hasinitg/PrivIdEx/tree/master/fabric-network
+To run the chaincode in a full hyperledger-fabric network and to simulate the complete protocol via CLI interface, please follow the instructions at: https://github.com/hasinitg/PrivIdEx/tree/master/fabric-network